Skip to content

 If your children are going to be spending time in a stroller or pram then you may also want to bring a lightweight blanket.

-A great tip from our readers is to visit one of the many ‘Op Shops’ or second-hand clothing stores as soon as you arrive in Tasmania.
+I thought I might ask our community of road trippers over in the Lap of Tasmania FB Group for their advice, and one of the best tips was for you to visit one of the many ‘Op Shops’ or second-hand clothing stores as soon as you arrive in Tasmania.

 You can find some amazing deals on winter clothing, and even camping/hiking gear.